openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step4.md

 ## Example CR with extra-vars

-The CR snippet below shows two 'extra vars' (_message, newParamater)_ being passed in via `spec` to be included in the Playbook/Role that the Operator will run.
+The CR snippet below shows two 'extra vars' (_message, newParamater)_ being passed in via `spec`.
+Passing 'extra vars' through the CR allows for customization of Ansible logic based on the contents of each CR instance.
 ```yaml
 # Sample CR definition where some
 # 'extra vars' are passed via the spec